All you need to know about telephones and internet: making calls, owning a phone, using and getting internet, and more.

 6. Internet Connections

 Internet providers and availability vary significantly by area.
 Shopping for electronic goods at your local Yamada Denki or other big box retailer, you’ll usually get a huge discount if you buy a computer with a 2 or 3-year internet connection deal.
-Usually you can quit the contract if you move out of the country.
-In those cases you can get up to 40,000 yen off an electronic device like TV or computer, if you sign up for the internet.
-They check internet availability at your residence for you by using a computer program at the store, so that seems to be a very easy way to get it done and get a huge discount on some electronics, too.
+In those cases you can get up to 40,000 yen off an electronic device like a TV or computer, if you sign up for the internet.
+Usually you can quit the contract if you move out of the country, but you should still expect to pay a fee to do so.
+Therefore looking into a year-by-year contract may be worth it if you don’t know how many times you want to renew your contract on JET.
+The service provider will check internet availability at your residence for you by using a computer program at the store, so you can easily start setting up your home internet and potentially get a discount on some electronics, too.
+Another option is of course asking your supervisor, local JETs, or your predecessor about what service they would recommend.
+Many service providers do have some English on their sites, so you may be able to at least check to see if they can cover your home while shopping around in your free time at work/friend’s house/etc.